Keni0lez/IPSW-Telegram-checker/README.md

 # What is this?
-Its iPhone IPSW singed checker, just check what iOS version can downgrade ur iPhone.
+This is the source code of my bot https://t.me/ipswkeni_bot Its iPhone IPSW singed checker, just check what iOS version can downgrade ur iPhone.
 # How to use?
 install this libraries: